authgear/authgear-server/docs/specs/bot-protection.md

       - authentication: primary_oob_otp_email
 ```

-### Behavior of generated flows
+### Behavior of built-in flows

 Given `bot_protection.risk_assessment.enabled=true`,

 1. All the branches of the first step (that is, the `identify` step, or the `authenticate` step in reauth flow) has `bot_protection.risk_assessment.enabled=true`.
 2. The configured provider is used as `bot_protection.risk_assessment.provider.type`

-The bot protection behavior in generated flows depend on
+The bot protection behavior in built-in flows depend on

 - `bot_protection.enabled`
 - `bot_protection.authentication_flow`